 What do You Want to be When You Grow Up?

 When I was 6 years old, I said I wanted to be a cowboy, an astronaut, and a dad.
-I since haven’t fervently pursued those goals but upon reflection, the experiences and skills that I have acquired could be used towards achieving them.
+I since haven’t fervently pursued those goals but upon reflection, the experiences and skills that I have acquired could be used towards achieving all of them.
 The metaphor to be used throughout the rest of this article is a tool box.
-Every formative experience you have, you are adding a tool to your tool box.
+Every formative experience you have, you are actually adding a tool to your tool box.
 If you acquire a staple remover, for example, you might think, “Geeze, when am I ever going to have to remove a staple?”
 But then one day you find yourself using your staple remover to crimp wire.
-Because my poetic might is under-developed, I should probably explain that analogy.
-Your whole life you are acquiring skills.
+Because my poetic ability is under-developed, I should probably explain that analogy: Really, your whole life you are acquiring skills.
 Many of them won’t seem applicable to your aspirations but you will likely find yourself using your skills in ways you never foresaw.

-And here you are in university, the mecca of skill development.
-You’re going to take classes that teach you new things but be cognizant of that fact that you’re learning so much more than chemistry, history, or French.
+And here you are in university, the hub of skill development.
+You’re going to take classes that teach you new things, but be cognizant of that fact that you’re learning so much more than just chemistry, history, or French.
 You’re learning self-discipline, public speaking, project management, task prioritizing, personal finance, healthy habits, conflict resolution, etc. University is a great step on your way to your dream career, no matter the career you aspire to.
-So you’re in the right place, here are a few tips to get the most out of this experience.
+So you’re in the right place, and here are a few tips to get the most out of this experience.

 Explore beyond the classroom